totally-not-frito-lays/workshops/concepts/jamstack/index.md

   - i18n
   - programmatic API
   - customize a pre-built 11ty template for their own use case
-    - how to read other people's 11ty projects
+    - how to read other people's 11ty / astro projects
 - deployment with GitHub Actions

 ## Roadmap